MirceaMacarie/Eventbook_Cypress_Test/README.md

 ## :pushpin: Testing objectives :microscope:
 This project was thought as a way to:
-+ if **it respects a Positive Flow for a student who wants to search/ verify specific things on website**,
++ if **it respects a Positive Flow for customers who search information about cultural events and want to buy tickets for these**,
++ to create an **End-to-End testing scenario**, simulating **a real context** for a user who access the website,
 + **to check certain static details (buttons, titles, text, etc.)**,
 + check if **certain functions of the site can be automated** in a testing process.